maxim-saplin/ambilytics/README.md

 ## Seeing custom events' params

 Parameters of custom events (the above 2 and all sent via `sendEvent()`) by default can only be seen in Realtime view.
 For other reports a custom dimension must be created:
-Admin (gear icon at the bottom left) -> Custom definitions -> Create custom dimensions -> type in custom event and param -> go to reports and pick custom dimension.
+- Admin (gear icon at the bottom left) -> Custom definitions -> Create custom dimensions -> type in dimension name and param -> go to reports and pick custom dimension.
+  - Note that you don't have to type in event name, just a description name of dimension AND exact name of parameter
+- Make sure you add dimensions for params of  `app_launch` and `screen_view_cust`
+  - E.g. create `app_launch_platform` dimension with `platform` param and `screen_view_cust_screen` with `screen_name` parameter

-Quote from docs: "To see the event parameter values, you must create a custom dimension or metric for each event parameter.
-Once Analytics processes the custom dimension or metric, you can add it to your custom reports, audiences, explorations, and segments, and as secondary dimensions in standard reports."
+Quote from Google docs:
+*To see the event parameter values, you must create a custom dimension or metric for each event parameter.
+Once Analytics processes the custom dimension or metric, you can add it to your custom reports, audiences, explorations, and segments, and as secondary dimensions in standard reports."*

 Note that up to 1 day might be required to get updated data in reports outside Realtime view.

+After that you should be able to see custom events and their params in reports, e.g. pick `Engagement -> Events` and click + sign in the `Event name` column and choose `Custom -> [Dimension you created]`

 # Known issues/Troubleshooting